Stalker 2 release date, trailer, gameplay and system requirements

 Stalker 2 trailers

-After a hiatus of new details, the E3 2021 trailer shows us a lot of new information about Stalker 2, including a cameo from the series’ creator.
-The footage shows a cutscene of us sitting around a campfire, a place of respite from the relentless and dangerous world.
-The campfire scene is spliced with gameplay, including gunfight by the nuclear plant – with plenty of factions to befriend or take out – it looks like combat will be tough once again as a “variety of enemies that follow different tactics [are] trying to outsmart you”.
+The E3 2021 trailer shows us the first official gameplay for Stalker 2, including a cameo from the series creator.
+The footage shows a cutscene of survivors sitting around a campfire, a place of respite from the relentless and dangerous world.
+The campfire scene is spliced with gameplay, including a gunfight at the nuclear plant.
+With plenty of factions to befriend or take out, it looks like combat will be tough once again as a “variety of enemies that follow different tactics [are] trying to outsmart you.”

 YouTube Thumbnail